jeremyrayjewell/cyber_journal/writeups/overthewire/natas/natas15.md

 ## PURPOSE

-This level teaches a critical web security concept: **blind SQL injection**.
-Unlike previous SQLi challenges that echo query results directly, this level returns only a binary answer (“This user exists” or “This user doesn't exist”) — meaning we must infer data through **true/false conditions**.
+This level demonstrates a **blind SQL injection scenario.* Unlike earlier levels, the application does not output database results directly.
+Instead, it only indicates whether a query returned *any* rows.

-It demonstrates the risk of unsafe string concatenation in SQL statements and reinforces the importance of proper sanitization and parameterized queries.
+By observing this binary response, it becomes possible to infer sensitive information one character at a time.

 ---